 -Rabbi Carrie, Jennifer, Rachel, and Rose

 Need assistance sending your child to camp?
-Apply for the Alice Greenwald No’ar Hadash Summer Camp Scholarship and you could win free tuition for your first time camper!
+Apply for the Alice Greenwald No’ar Hadash Summer Camp Scholarship and you could win $750 toward tuition for your camper!
 Click here for the application.
-Forms are due by February 1st and the recipient will be notified on February 10th.
+Forms are due by March 16th and the recipient will be notified on March 23rd.

 Below is a list of some camps and programs that we recommend.
 There are many other great, Jewish summer camps to choose from.
 For a more complete list of Jewish camps in North America, click here to visit the Foundation for Jewish Camp.